Meet Hiuri Doria Lima

 What do you like to do outside work?

-I like to get to know different places and activities while traveling, and more of as a routine, practicing sports, especially racket sports, and doing hands-on activities such as building marble mazes or LEGO®.
+I like to get to know different places and activities while traveling, and more of as a routine, practicing sports, going for a swim, relaxing in sauna sessions, and cooking.
 Every different place I have been has influenced a bit of the person I have become today, and I think it is very funny to look back and get those memories back.
-I feel like I have a quite fair amount of energy, on a daily basis, and really enjoy spending it proportioning new adventures for me and people I am close to.
+I feel like I have a quite fair amount of energy on a daily basis, and really enjoy spending it.

 About European Energy